Austin Wheat, Senior Product Manager – December 30, 2015

 Likely Suspect #1 – Mobile virtual network operators’ end-users

 In some cases, end users on a mobile virtual network operator (MVNO) carrier cannot receive short code messaging.
 Our recommendation in this case is two-fold.
 Though the installed user base among MVNOs represents a relatively small market share, being able to reach all of your users, regardless of their carrier, will ensure the best customer experiences.

-First, identify the portion of your user base which may be using these carriers.
+First, identify the portion of your user base which may be using these carriers (for example, through an operator lookup).
 Second, send your messages to these users with an alternate originator.
 SMS messages sent via text-enabled toll-free numbers can reach more carriers than short codes, so they are great for reaching the audience that short codes cannot.

 Case Closed: Using text-enabled toll-free messaging as a back-up solution.
 One recent scenario of an OpenMarket customer resulted in this company being able to extend the reach of their SMS campaign by almost 3%, by simply text-enabling an existing toll-free number.
 This customer uses the text-enabled toll-free number to reach their clients who cannot receive short code messages.

 Likely Suspect #2 – A recently ported number

 Thanks to US Number Portability, since 2003 your end users are able to easily switch carriers, usually in less than an hour.
 If you are storing your end user carrier ID information in your database, and passing the carrier ID along with each SMS message request, you might actually be trying to send the message to the wrong carrier.
 If this is indeed the culprit, you will receive a delivery receipt code indicating that the phone number is no longer valid.